Mayankpratapsingh022/DSA-Notes/Week_2/Problems/Duplicate_Numbers_287.md

+ #Duplicate Numbers
-To provide you with in-depth notes and explanations of the different approaches to finding duplicate numbers in an array, we'll start with the brute force approach and move on to more efficient algorithms.
+ we'll start with the brute force approach and move on to more efficient algorithms.
 Let's dive in:

 ### Approach 1: Brute Force